openlink/virtuoso-opensource/README.GeoSPARQL.md

   ..
   ..
   DirsAllowed                     = ., /opt/virtuoso-opensource/vad, /usr/share/proj
   ..
   ..
 ```

 After making these modifications to the virtuoso.ini file, you need to restart the virtuoso engine
 so these additional functions become available.

+## Troubleshooting
-If the plugins are successfully build and installed
+If the plugins are successfully build and installed you should see the following lines in your
-you should see the following lines in your virtuoso.log file:
+virtuoso.log file:
 ```
   12:08:51 { Loading plugin 8: Type `plain', file `proj4' in `/opt/virtuoso-opensource/hosting'
   12:08:51   plain version 3230 from OpenLink Software